Legal aid is government-funded legal help and advice. It could be:

 If people with mental health problems can’t get legal aid, problems with housing, debt and benefits can quickly spiral out of control.
 The impact can be devastating.

-What are we doing about it?
+What are we doing about cuts to legal aid?

 We're working behind the scenes to persuade the Ministry of Justice to make sure everyone living with a mental health problem has access to justice when they need it.
-Become a campaigner and help us make this a reality.

 The Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) changed the types of legal problems that you can get legal aid for.
 It drastically reduced:

-- the number of people who are eligible
+- The number of people who are eligible

-- the number of cases being funded by legal aid.
+- The number of cases being funded by legal aid

 We’re concerned that far too many people with mental health problems have been left to handle legal problems without legal advice or help.